Numbers ... arrived, deserted, remained, died, length of enlistment

 "I hope a due attention will also be paid to keeping up a sufficient quantity of Cloathing, that the Soldiers may never be reduced to want and nakedness.
 Not only a loss from Sickness, follows the want of covering, but desertion to a very great degree.
 I am astonished, considering the sufferings the men have undergone, that more of them have not left us."
 Washington to James Bowdoin (Fitzgerald, Vol. XI, 181)

-During the 18th and even 19th centuries, land battles the ratio of wounded or killed in battle was approximately three or four to one.
+During land battles in the 18th Century, the ratio of wounded to killed in battle was approximately three or four to one.
 Conservative numbers were estimated during the Bicentennial by the William Clements Library of the University of Michigan based on available original sources:

 - 6,284 killed in action